DIY - LM1881 Sync Stripper

 - This is the main LM1881M chip you'll be using (surface-mount, SOIC version) and it's relevant

 - Start by adding solder to both the chip legs and the pads on the board, by heating the area with your

-Once it's lined up, you should be able to just touch your soldering iron to it and they will solder together:
+board.
+Once it's lined up, you should be able to just touch your soldering iron to it and they will

-pin where it enters the chip, not near the bottom where you may accidentally be making contact with the
+the pin where it enters the chip, not near the bottom where you may accidentally be making contact with the

 circuit board's pads.
 Then, touch the other tester to the pad that matches it's input.
 If a

 - Add a 0.1uf capacitor to the hole that corresponds with pin 2 (composite video in) on the

 using a multimeter to double check the holes to pins between the chip and board).
 Also, make sure that

 the resistor isn't touching any of the pins on the chip, or touching the other holes on the

 board.
 I have mine run above the board to ensure it's not touching, as shown in the bottom-right

 - Finally, solder power and ground, as well as composite video in / csync out: